Dooders/Dooders/README.md

 ## Overview

-Dooders is a python library for *complex model-based simulations*.
+Dooders is a Python library designed for conducting *complex model-based simulations* for research in Cognitive AI.
+Its primary purpose is to facilitate the exploration and analysis of advanced designs for Artificial Intelligence systems with cognitive capabilities.

-Unpacking the terminology a bit:
+Unpacking some of the terminology:

 * **Complex**: The library simulates not only a single system, but systems of systems.[^2]
 * **Model-based**: A model is like a map, it's an imperfect and simplified representation of reality.